-IoT security upgradability and patching will remain a critical topic in the foreseeable future.
+IoT security upgradability and patchability will remain a critical topic in the foreseeable future.
 The changes that stakeholders manage to institute will determine how prevalent the issue is to different IoT scenarios.
-Changes could lead to a variety of possible outcomes - policies, regulations, laws, technical implementations, architectural standardization, and more.
+The meaning of change could lead to a variety of possibilities - policies, regulations, laws, technical implementations, architectural standardization, and more.
 Based on the work proposed above, further work and exploration should investigate how stakeholders across different disciplines could leverage incentives to influence and overcome barriers with one another.